 These are all things we want to develop in our kids.
 Plus, having fun is so good for kids.
 We definitely want that, right?

 An indoor climbing space in your home is a great way to provide all of the benefits of climbing in a safe environment.
-Not to mention how great it would be to have a space like this for kids on days when the weather is crummy.
+Not to mention how great it would be to have a space like this to have for a fun rainy day kids activity.
 It’s been so cold here lately that my kids have no interest in playing outside.
 Instead, they’re in here climbing the walls with their pent up energy.
 So, why not let them, literally, climb the walls!

 (Disclosure: This post contains affiliate links for your convenience.
 If you click on an affiliate link and make a purchase, I may receive a small commission on your purchase.
 You pay the same price either way, and the money I earn helps support this site so that I can keep it going.
 Thanks!)